mendix/docs/content/en/docs/appstore/modules/genai/conversational-ui.md

 #### 4.3.1 Chat Context Operations {#chat-context-operations}

-There are many microflows to be used for processing the [ChatContext](#chat-context):
+The following operations can be found in the tool box for processing the [ChatContext](#chat-context):
+* `ChatContext: Add ProviderConfig List` adds `ProviderConfig` to the chat context and sets it to active.
+In addition, a list of ProviderConfigs can be added to the ChatContext (non-active, but selectable in the UI).
+* `ChatContext: Create` creates and returns a new chat context.
+* `ChatContext: Create & Set ProviderConfig` creates a new chat context and sets a given `ProviderConfig` to active.
+* `ChatContext: Update Assistant Response` needs to be used in the [action microflow](#action-microflow) to process the response of the LLM.
+* `ChatContext: Add Suggested User Prompt` creates a [SuggestedUserPrompt](#suggested-user-prompt) that can start a predefined chat in the interface when clicked.

+The following microflows can be found in the `USE_ME` folder:
 * `ChatContext_AddProviderConfig_SetActive` adds a `ProviderConfig` to the chat context and sets it to active.
-* `ChatContext_AddProviderConfigList` adds `ProviderConfig` to the chat context and sets it to active.
-In addition, a list of ProviderConfigs can be added to the ChatContext (non-active, but selectable in the UI).
-* `ChatContext_Create` creates and returns a new chat context.
-* `ChatContext_Create_SetProviderConfig` creates a new chat context and sets a given `ProviderConfig` to active.
 * `ChatContext_Delete` deletes a chat context.
 * `ChatContext_GetCurrentUserPrompt` gets the current user prompt.
 Can be used in the [action microflow](#action-microflow), because the `CurrentUserPrompt` from the chat context is no longer available.
 * `ChatContext_SetSessionId` sets the `SessionID` of the chat context.
 * `ChatContext_SetTopic` sets the `Topic`of the chat context.
 Will be used in the history-sidebar to make historical chats recognizable for users.
-* `ChatContext_UpdateAssistantResponse` needs to be used in the [action microflow](#action-microflow) to process the response of the LLM.

 #### 4.3.2 Provider Config Operations {#provider-config-operations}